 Things to do nearby 4 Raven Lane

-From Keswick, take a trip down the Borrowdale valley.
+From Keswick, take a trip down the Borrowdale Valley.
 This is a beautiful spot with many good pubs and woodland walks.
 Here you will find the starting point for climbing up Scafell Pike – England’s highest mountain.
-There are also a wealth of crystal clear streams in which to dip weary feet after long Lake District walks
+There are also a wealth of crystal-clear streams in which to dip your weary feet after long Lake District walks.

 If you continue down the Borrowdale Valley you will get to Honister Pass and Honister Mine.
-Try out one of their mine tours.
-Or if you’re feeling brave, experience their via ferrata and bridge of infiniti!
-If you carry on over Honister you will get to Crummock Water, Buttermere and Loweswater beyond.
-All beautiful small lakes with fabulous walks.
-The Kirkstile Inn at Loweswater is one of our favourites.
+Try out one of their mine tours or, if you’re feeling brave, experience their Via Ferrata and Infinity Bridge!
+If you carry on over Honister you will get to Crummock Water, Buttermere and Loweswater beyond, all of which are beautiful small lakes with fabulous walks.
+The Kirkstile Inn at Loweswater is one of our favourites

 The market town of Cockermouth is a 20-minute drive from Applethwaite and has a fantastic array of independent shops, restaurants, cafés and other attractions, such as the Jennings Brewery (offering tours and tastings) and Wordsworth House, the childhood home of the poet William Wordsworth.